fullfatthings/entity_decorator/README.md

 MyNodeTypeDecorator::find_by_field_my_custom_field('Some value')->orderBy(field_another_field, 'ASC');
 ```

-Returns an array of nodes where 'field_my_custom_field' has the value 'Some value' and is sorted by the value of field_another_field.
+Returns an array of MyNodeTypeDecorators where 'field_my_custom_field' has the value 'Some value' and is sorted by the value of field_another_field.

 You may also only want one record